Reborn as a Vending Machine, I Now Wander the Dungeon: Characters

 The leader of the Menagerie of Fools.
 He is quite arrogant, but is a very skilled fighter.
 Boxxo has personal issues towards him.
 It is later revealed that he and Filmina are married and that Aka and Shino are their sons.
-They also have a third son, who has been placed in a magical crystal to slow a curse that is quickly making him decay.
-To save him, he and his family secretly aid the Netherlord in his scheme in exchange for a cure; this revelation causes the rest of the team to turn on him.
-He also possesses a secret power that can disable other people's magical abilities.
+They also have a third son named Kai, who is suffering a curse that is quickly making him decay.
+To save him, he and his family secretly aid the Netherlord in his scheme in exchange for a cure; this revelation causes the rest of the team to turn on him and his family.
+He also possesses a blessing that can disable other people's blessings.
+He and his family soon turned against the Netherlord after he intended to dispose of them for letting Boxxo escape, but that was later revealed to be part of the Netherlord's plan to complete his goal.
+Even so, he and his family are no longer allies to the Netherlord.